The tide rises, the tide falls,

 In thy heart a resting place.

 Another possible ordering of the first letters of the nine remaining performance terms is “u facd tttf.”
-The letters “u facd” is another phonetic rendering of “you faced.”
+The letters “u facd” is another phonetic rendering of “You faced.”
 The letters “tttf” are a phonetic version of the German word tief.
 This is the fourth word in the saying “Stille Wasser sind tief” (Still water runs deep).
 Stille appears in the title from Mendelssohn’s concert overture (Meerestille) quoted in Variation XIII.
-When viewed through the poetic prism of the Mendelssohn quotations, the combination “u facd tttf” may be interpolated as “you faced” the depths of death.
+When viewed through the poetic prism of the Mendelssohn quotations, the combination “u facd tttf” may be interpolated as “You faced” the depths of death.
 This conclusion is bolstered by four notes played by the bass section four bars after Rehearsal 55 and 59 that literally spell “DEAD.”
 The performance of these four notes by the lowest voice of the string choir conveys a sense of depth and portends the deathly stillness of the Mendelssohn quotations.
 There are a variety of open and concealed allusions to death within the Enigma Variations.

 The American educator and poet Henry Wadsworth Longfellow was highly esteemed by Ann Elgar, the mother of Edward Elgar.
 She faithfully passed on her reverence for Longfellow’s prose and poetry to her son.
 Longfellow’s writings served as the stimulus for five of Elgar’s compositions.
 The first is Spanish Serenade Op.
 23, a work for chorus and orchestra written in 1892 based on Act I of Longfellow’s play The Spanish Student.
 The second is The Black Knight Op.
-25, an oratorio composed in 1893 and inspired by Longfellow’s translation of Uhland’s “Der schwarze Ritter” from his novel Hyperion.
+25, an oratorio composed in 1893 and inspired by Longfellow’s translation of Uhland’s “Der schwarze Ritter” from his novel Hyperion: A Romance.
 The third is Rondel Op.
 16 No. 3, a song for voice and piano set in 1894.
 The fourth is The Saga of King Olaf, a cantata composed in 1896 that was inspired by Longfellow’s epic poem sharing the same title.
-The fifth is The Apostles, a sacred oratorio premiered in 1903 that was based in part on Longfellow’s The Divine Tragedy (1871).
+The fifth is The Apostles, a sacred oratorio premiered in 1903 based partly on Longfellow’s The Divine Tragedy (1871).
 Longfellow’s epic Christian poem forms a trilogy with The Golden Legend (1851) and The New England Tragedies (1868).

 Longfellow composed his poem The Tide Rises, The Tide Falls in 1879 at his seaside summer home in Nahant, Massachusetts.
 In the first stanza, he describes a traveler walking at dusk on a beach towards a nearby town to represent the inevitable approach of death.
 In the second stanza, darkness envelops the seascape and town as little sea waves wash away the traveler’s transient footprints left behind on the sand.
 In the third stanza, a new day dawns but the traveler remains lost to the past.
 Like his footprints in the sand, death swept him away during the night to nevermore “return to shore.”
 Four times Longfellow repeats the line, “The tide rises, the tide falls,” to symbolize the cycle of life and death.